Estate Planning Legal Terms Explained

 Let’s get some of the legal jargon probate solicitors use out of the way first.
-In law, language is important and it must be precise and so there are some terms used in this piece which may mean nothing to you or seem confusing.
-We have used these words here as otherwise it may be unclear what we are talking about.
+In law, language is important and it must be precise and so there are some terms used in this piece that may mean nothing to you or seem confusing.
+We have used these words here as otherwise, it may be unclear what we are talking about.
 Likewise, if you do not know what some of the words mean in law, then it may be hard to follow:

 - Will: easy one to start with; the written instructions of what to do on the death of a person (called the Testator).

 - Testator: the person who makes the will.

 - Estate: Everything that was owned by the Testator.
 This is what is distributed by the Will.